General Terms and Conditions of Business for Delivery and Performance

 11. Arbitration, applicable law

 11.1 Insofar as the contractual partners are merchants within the meaning of the commercial code, legal entities under public law or special public assets, all disputes arising out of or in connection with a contract based on these Terms and Conditions shall be settled, if possible, by friendly negotiation and in good faith by the parties.
 The same applies if the Purchaser is an entrepreneur.
 However, either party shall be entitled to finally resolve the dispute under the Rules of Arbitration of the International Chamber of Commerce (ICC) by one or more arbitrators appointed in accordance with these Rules.
 The place of arbitration shall be the capital city of the country in which the Purchaser has its registered office.
 The language of the arbitration shall be the respective common national language otherwise English.
 An arbitration award shall be final and binding on each party.
-However, the judicial dunning procedure remains admissible.
-If the dunning procedure turns into litigation, this will take place before the ordinary court at our place of business.

 11.2 With regard to these General Terms and Conditions of Business and the contractual relationship between us and the Purchaser, the law of the Federal Republic of Germany applies to the exclusion of international uniform law and the UN Convention on Contracts for the International Sale of Goods in particular.